-The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown Wheeling, West Virginia.
-It was the first suspension bridge in the United States.
+The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown in Wheeling, West Virginia.

 A charter was granted to the Wheeling & Belmont Bridge Company to construct a bridge over the main channel of the Ohio River in 1816.
-It would extend the National Road into Ohio, which had reached Wheeling on August 1, 1818.
-At the time, both Wheeling and Pittsburgh competed to become commercial hubs, connecting the Eastern Seaboard with the Midwest across the central Appalachian Mountains.
+It would extend the National Road into Ohio, which reached Wheeling on August 1, 1818.
+Both Wheeling and Pittsburgh competed to become commercial hubs at the time, connecting the Eastern Seaboard with the Midwest across the central Appalachian Mountains.
 In 1820, Congress authorized the National Road’s extension to St. Louis, Missouri.

 By 1836, the Wheeling & Belmont Bridge Company had raised sufficient private funds to build a wooden bridge over the backchannel of the Ohio River between Zane’s Island (renamed Wheeling Island in 1902) and Ohio and began eyeing the construction of a bridge over the main channel between Zane’s Island and Wheeling.
 5 But Pennsylvania legislatures blocked federal legislation to authorize the proposed main channel bridge.